Writing my dreams-Mansing Mohite

 Ours was a traditional village with a farming culture as a means of living.
 Though the city was always a huge attraction for all of us, never had I imagined doing my post-graduation from London and shifting to Mumbai.

-I always had a long fond love for reading and interest in physics, which got me into engineering.
-That is when I had started getting exposure to how life outside the four walls of my village looked life.
-I brushed up my communication skills and decided to pursue my further studies from abroad.
+I always had a long fond love for reading and an interest in physics, which got me into engineering.
+That is when I had started getting exposed to how life outside the four walls of my village looked like.
+I brushed up my communication skills and decided to pursue further studies from abroad.

 My language was rough, and I was raw, which created many problems for my entrance exam.
 With limited guidance, Due to no proper documentation, lack of financial resources, I had also failed to obtain a VISA.
 I decided not to give up and worked my way out of every hurdle to land up in the dream city- London finally.

 London had its charm, but a different kind of loneliness engulfed me due to the unfamiliar faces and not-so-known culture of the city.
 Most of my inferiority complex rooted in the fact that I came from a village where people barely studied after 12th, and here I was doing my post-graduation.